soundpress/RulesOfNYC/docs/c47/index.rst

 (e) Continued Assistance.

-   (1) If a LINC VI program participant requests an administrative appeal of a determination by HRA that rental assistance payments issued under section 7-21 of this chapter are to be reduced, restricted, suspended or discontinued, or that the program participant's household is not eligible for renewal pursuant to subdivision (b) of section 7-20 of this chapter, such program participant shall have the right to continued receipt of LINC VI rental assistance payments at the rental assistance amount in effect at the time of the determination until the hearing decision is issued pursuant to subdivision (I) of this section, provided that:
+   (1) If a LINC VI program participant requests an administrative appeal of a determination by HRA that rental assistance payments issued under 68 RCNY § 7-21 are to be reduced, restricted, suspended or discontinued, or that the program participant's household is not eligible for renewal pursuant to subdivision (b) of 68 RCNY § 7-20, such program participant shall have the right to continued receipt of LINC VI rental assistance payments at the rental assistance amount in effect at the time of the determination until the hearing decision is issued pursuant to subdivision (I) of this section, provided that:

       (A) The program participant requests the administrative appeal within ten days of the mailing of the notice of such determination; and